Shephexd/shephexd.github.io/_posts/Development/2017-01-25-Python_coding.md

 ### Don't use list comprehension more than two

-aviod the case of using more than two comprehension in one list.
+avoid the case of using more than two comprehension in one list.
 Consider to make helper or loop.

 ```python
 matrix = [[1, 2, 3], [4, 5, 6], [7, 8, 9]]